 A problem of an organization will have many stakeholders.
 In addition, there can be dozens of factors involved and affected by the problem.

 In the process of solving the problem, you will have to gather as much as information related to the factors and stakeholders involved in the problem.
 For the process of information gathering, tools such as 'Check Sheets' can be effectively used.

 In this step, the baseline criteria for judging the alternatives should be set up.
 When it comes to defining the criteria, organizational goals as well as the corporate culture should be taken into consideration.

 As an example, profit is one of the main concerns in every decision making process.
 Companies usually do not make decisions that reduce profits, unless it is an exceptional case.
 Likewise, baseline principles should be identified related to the problem in hand.

 For this step, brainstorming to list down all the ideas is the best option.
 Before the idea generation step, it is vital to understand the causes of the problem and prioritization of causes.

 For this, you can make use of Cause-and-Effect diagrams and Pareto Chart tool.
-Cause-and-Effect diagram helps you to identify all possible causes of the problem and Pareto chart helps you to prioritize and identify the causes with highest affect.
+Cause-and-Effect diagram helps you to identify all possible causes of the problem and Pareto chart helps you to prioritize and identify the causes with highest effect.

 Then, you can move on generating all possible solutions (alternatives) for the problem in hand.

 Use your judgement principles and decision-making criteria to evaluate each alternative.
-In this step, experience, and effectiveness of the judgement principles come into play.
+In this step, experience and effectiveness of the judgement principles come into play.
 You need to compare each alternative for their positives and negatives.